-Good governance and sufficient institutional capacity require institutional arrangements that guarantee effective implementation, transparency and rely on stakeholder consultation.
-Staffing needs to be adequate, effective coordination mechanisms across institutions and the accountability rules have to be clearly set in legal documents and operational manuals.
+Good governance and sufficient institutional capacity require institutional arrangements that guarantee effective implementation, transparency and rely on stakeholder consultation with relevant national stakeholders, including through national and social dialogue.
+Staffing needs to be adequate, effective coordination mechanisms across institutions and the accountability rules have to be clearly set in legal framework and operational arrangements.

 Question II.5.1.
-Does the design of targeting mechanism takes into consideration existing capacity?
+Are there sufficient and adequate institutional capacities to make determinations on eligibility, against established criteria, in a systematic, fair and accountable way?

 Question II.5.2.
-Are the subcontracting arrangements for targeting, payment administration or provision of accompanying measures well governed and transparent?
+Are the subcontracting arrangements for eligibility determination, payment administration or provision of accompanying measures well governed and transparent?

 Question II.5.3.
-Is the program regularly communicating its results and key performance indicators to policy makers and public?
+Is data on established performance indicators regularly made available to policy makers and is it accessible to the public as a whole?

 Question II.5.4.
-Are stakeholders providing inputs to the program choices of targeting methods and other design parameters?
+Are stakeholders providing inputs, including through national and social dialogue, and other participatory processes, to the program choices of eligibility determination and other design parameters?

 Why do these questions matter?
-One of the central questions in the assessment is to reveal how the core design questions for a cash transfer are resolved, e.g. how is the program is choosing targeting method is line with capacity to implement it (to guarantee inclusiveness).
-The program should have a plan for stakeholder involvement and regularly communicate how closely it follows its design to the public (Chapter 2, sections 2.1, 2.nd 2.3).
+One of the central questions in the assessment is to reveal how the core design questions for a cash transfer are resolved, e.g. how is the program is choosing eligibility determination and targeting method is line with capacity to implement it (to guarantee inclusiveness).
+The program should have a plan for inclusive stakeholder involvement, including through national and social dialogue, and regularly and publicly report on its performance (Chapter 2, sections 2.1, 2.nd 2.3).

-Incentive compatibility ensures that a program is providing incentives for persons of working age to work and invest in human capital of their family members.
+Incentive compatibility ensures that a program is designed in conjunction with employment and other economic activation programs, providing linkages with the labour market and positive incentives for persons of working age, who are able to do so, to access employment opportunities and invest in human capital (health, education, skills, etc.) for themselves and their family members.
 It also requires that administrative staff has the incentives to serve the beneficiaries.

 Question II.6.1.
-Do specific design parameters (benefit formulae, provision of services, co-responsibilities) maximize the incentives for beneficiaries to increase their income/wellbeing and invest in human capital?
+Do specific design parameters (benefit calculation, provision of services, co-responsibilities) maximize the incentives for beneficiaries to increase their income/wellbeing and invest in human capital?

 Question II.6.2.
-Does the design include components that provide incentives to the beneficiaries of working age to participate in the labor market/productive inclusion programs?
+Does the design include components that provide incentives to the beneficiaries of working age who are able to do so to participate in the labor market/productive inclusion programs?

 Question II.6.3.
-Is gainful work compatible with the receipt of benefits (including allowing beneficiaries to earn labor incomes without disqualifying them from the program etc.)?
+Is gainful work compatible with the receipt of benefits, including gradual phasing out of SA-CT benefits, allowing beneficiaries to earn labor incomes without disqualifying them from the program, and guaranteed return mechanisms for those that lose employment soon after or otherwise fall back into poverty?

 Question II.6.4.
-Does the design include components that provide incentives to the beneficiaries to participate in financial inclusion programs?
+Does the design include components that provide incentives and opportunities to the beneficiaries to participate in financial inclusion programs, including provisions to facilitate referrals and other linkages?

 Why do these questions matter?
-It is important to ascertain that the program encourages labor force participation of beneficiaries, does not punish extra labor income earner and encourages beneficiaries to use supporting services.
+It is important to ascertain that the program encourages and facilitates labor force participation of beneficiaries, including through their automatic referral and inclusion in employment and economic activation programs, and that it is not punitive toward those that are seeking to enter the labour market or are transitioning into (formal) employment by applying too strict eligibility criteria.
 (Chapter 2, Sections 2.nd 2.3).

-Responsiveness means that a program has a plan for rapid modification in the case of emergency, and its delivery can be adjusted to provide responses to shocks.
+Responsiveness means that a program has a plan for rapid modification in the case of emergency, and its delivery can be adjusted to provide responses to shocks, including through horizontal coverage expansion and vertical expansion in terms of adequacy and comprehensiveness..
 Over time, the SA-CT program is helping to build resilience and adapt to longer-term developments such as demographic change, green transition or the impacts of digitalization on the world of work.